Table of Contents

 The Red Hat managed services inherit the security and compliance protocols from the OpenShift Dedicated environment.
 As such, ISO 27001 and PCI certifications are in process, with future work planned for FedRAMP.

-Logging & Metrics
+Platform Logging & API Metrics

 If you enable the optional OpenShift Dedicated logging stack, the Red Hat OpenShift API Management service logs will be available in the cluster logging stack.
 Retention and visibility are maintained in the OpenShift Dedicated logging stack.
 For more information, please refer to the OpenShift Dedicated Service Definition.